SebilleK/PenPalMarket/README.md

 ## Tests

-We utilize Fastify's built-in testing method, inject(), along with Node's native assertion and testing modules, to validate our backend API.
+We utilize Fastify's built-in testing method, [inject()](https://fastify.dev/docs/v1.14.x/Documentation/Testing/) — which injects fake http requests, along with Node's native assertion and testing modules, to validate our backend API.
 We intend to use a TDD approach where we write tests before the actual implementation.

 To run tests: